Typical symptoms include weak bones that break easily.

 Type IV osteogenesis imperfecta is a moderate type.
 Children with this type have bones that fracture easily during childhood before puberty.
 The sclerae are typically white.
 Children are short.
 Children with this type may benefit from treatment.

-Doctors base the diagnosis of osteogenesis imperfecta on the symptoms and on a physical examination.
+After birth, doctors base the diagnosis of osteogenesis imperfecta on the symptoms and on a physical examination.

 If the diagnosis is not clear, doctors may remove a sample of skin for examination under a microscope (biopsy) to analyze a type of connective tissue cell (fibroblasts) or they may take a sample of blood to analyze certain genes.